markdonaho/kaggle-notebook-tpu-llama/README.md

 [x] **Robust Dependency Management**: Implemented post-install JAX stack re-pinning (JAX 0.4.34, NumPy 1.26.4, Flax 0.10.4, Optax 0.2.5, Chex 0.1.89, Orbax 0.11.5) to prevent resolver upgrades from breaking TPU wheels.
 [x] **Python Cache Clearing**: Added aggressive cache clearing mechanisms to prevent stale bytecode from causing pallas import errors.
 Implemented `__pycache__` directory removal after git operations and verification cells to ensure clean module loading.
 [x] **Debugging Documentation**: Created `KAGGLE_FAILED_ATTEMPTS.md` to systematically document all failed approaches and root cause analysis for future reference.

-[⏹️] **BLOCKED - Initial Verification**: Persistent `ImportError: cannot import name 'attention' from 'jax.experimental.pallas.ops'` prevents MaxText execution despite multiple sophisticated workarounds including dynamic commit search and bytecode cache clearing.
+[x] **Atomic Execution Cell**: Implemented a single, definitive cell that force-checks-out a target commit, installs MaxText locally, cleans all artifacts, verifies source files, and executes the training script immediately to mitigate environment instability.

+[⏹️] **BLOCKED - Incorrect Commit Identification**: The persistent `ImportError: cannot import name 'attention' from 'jax.experimental.pallas.ops'` has been traced to an incorrectly identified "Pallas-free" commit.
+The atomic execution cell's verification step proved that the target commit still contained Pallas imports, revealing the true root cause.
+The immediate next step is to perform a rigorous code audit of the MaxText repository to find a genuinely compatible, Pallas-free commit.

 ## Phase 3: Fine-Tuning the Summarizer Model [ ]
 Goal: To efficiently fine-tune the Llama 3.1 model on the prepared dataset using the MaxText framework on Kaggle TPUs.